jongpie/NebulaLogger/README.md

    * By default, this field is populated with "TODAY + 14 DAYS" - the number of days to retain a log can be customized in `LoggerSettings__c`.
    * Users can also manually edit this field to change the retention date - or set it to null to prevent the log from being automatically deleted
 2. `LogBatchPurgeScheduler` - this schedulable Apex class can be schedule to run `LogBatchPurger` on a daily or weekly basis

+___

+## Uninstalling/Removing Logger
+If you want to remove the managed package, you can do so by simply uninstalling it in your org under Setup --> Installed Packages.

+If you want to delete the unmanaged metadata, there is a `destructiveChanges.xml` file available in the directory [./uninstall](./uninstall).
+This can be used in SFDX with the command `sfdx force:mdapi:deploy --deploydir uninstall --wait 30`.
+However, due to some Salesforce deployment limitations, there are still some manual steps needed to delete everything:

+* Flexipages for `Log__c` and `LogEntry__c` must first be manually removed as the org defaults
+* The quick actions on `Log__c` have to be manually removed from the layouts first - otherwise, Salesforce complains about the quick actions being in use (even though the layout is being deleted at the same time)
+* The global value set `LoggingLevel` has to be manually deleted after all other metadata is deleted - otherwise, Salesforce complains about the global value set being in use (even though the relevant `Log__c` and `LogEntry__c` fields are being deleted at the same time)